 - Press End to select the next pattern.

 This time, the Local Edits tool calculates a selection with windows in the same column.

 - Right-click and choose Select previous pattern or press Home to scroll back down the pattern options.

 Manage local edits

-To see if local edits are applied to a specific selection, first activate the Local Edit tool .
-When making a selection, the Inspector now indicates if local edits are applied to the attributes of this selection using the following symbols:
+To see if local edits are applied to a specific selection, first click the Local Edits tool .
+When making a selection, the Inspector window now indicates whether local edits are applied to the attributes of this selection using the following symbols:

 * This attribute has been locally edited at the current selection level.